-The availability of the full potential of each member of the team totals toward greatness — and the opposite is also true.
-In “public spaces” we are given ample opportunities to gaze into the magnificence of human brilliance in teams that offer windows for witnessing — in sports, the arts, and the political theater.
+The availability of team members’ full potential totals toward greatness — and the opposite is also true.
+In “public spaces,” we are given ample opportunities to gaze into the magnificence of human brilliance in teams that offer windows for witnessing — in sports, the arts, and the political theater.
 They serve as labs for learning.
 As we watch the public plays, we compare the characters and types to our less public workplaces.
 Yet, to make a constructive difference, an effort is required.

 The remarkable character on the team effectiveness stage today is the sycophant.
 We are living in the age of sycophantic delusion.

-For most of humanity in so-called modern cultures, the pre-disposal about our personal insufficiency grows like killer weeds to block out the sun of special hope and distinction.
-Whole industries are sustained by this.
-People willingly inhabit workspace cultures of discouragement and disengagement – better to belong somewhere, have some job, be abused, be disrespected, than to temporarily have no job.
-If you read this with doubt, perhaps you haven’t understood the substantiating data reporting the high percentage of employees who are disengaged in the workspace.
-Everyone would be pleased to manifest their creative brilliance, but as consulting firm Bain & Company reports, “We found that less than 15% of people we surveyed would answer that their job inspired them.”
+Life often promotes our sense of insufficiency.
+Then insecurity grows like killer weeds blocking out the aspiration for career hope and distinction.
+Often people occupy workspace cultures with despair and disengagement.
+If you read this with doubt, perhaps you haven’t understood the substantiating data describing the high percentage of disengaged employees in the workplace.
+Everyone would be pleased to manifest their creative brilliance.
+But, as consulting firm Bain & Company reports, “We found that less than 15% of people we surveyed would answer that their job inspired them.”

-Sychophants come in a variety of personal needs.
-Some hide their insecurity better than others, but most are convincing thespians.
-Each of them has resigned from personal greatness, adopting instead a strategy of proximate greatness.
+Sycophants come in a variety of needs and types.
+Some hide their insecurity better than others, but most are convincing parasites.
+Each of them has resigned temporarily from personal greatness, adopting a strategy of proximate superiority instead.
 How sad.

-There is the B-sycophant, who is terrified by threats of consequence for disloyalty to the nominal leader — even while his or her job obligates to thousands of voting constituents.
-At times we see such sycophants’ discomfort with the naked grossness of the nominal leader, yet they persevere to find words of praise as cameras record their cowardly compliance.
-We have seen such sycophants in the role of Speaker of the House, the Senate Majority Leader, and Senate Finance Committee Chairman.
-In contrast, we have the senior Senator from Arizona.
+The Type-B-sycophant is terrified by threats of consequence for disloyalty to the nominal leader — even while his or her job obligates to thousands of voting constituents.
+At times we see such sycophants’ discomfort with the nominal leader’s naked grossness, yet they persevere to find words of praise as cameras record their cowardly compliance.
+We have seen such sycophants in the Attorney General’s role, the Senate Majority Leader, and the President’s Attorney.
+In contrast, we have the example of the late Senator John McCain.

-Then, there are the common C-sycophants, silent and in the shadows seeking obscurity.
-Determined to not give the nominal leader an excuse for reprisal, vindictive spew or torrid tweet.
-This is the common mold of the C-sycophant, for most don invisibility cloaks, hoping to not be noticed, or interviewed, or grouped with the A or the B-sycophants — for added fear of loss of anonymity.
-Fear is their motivation, and survival is their goal.
-They do not gaze into mirrors.
+Then, there are the common Type-C-sycophants, silent in the shadows seeking obscurity.
+They are determined not to give the nominal leader an excuse for reprisal, venomous spew, or torrid tweet.
+This is the C-sycophant’s common mold, for most don invisibility cloaks, hoping not to be noticed, or interviewed, or grouped with the A or the B-sycophants — fearing loss of anonymity.
+Fear prods them, and survival is their goal.
+They do not gaze into mirrors for fear of humiliation.

-The sycophants are all self-absorbed.
+Sycophants are insecure and self-absorbed.
 Some are florid narcissists.
-Most are sociopathic in their behavior.
-If there is a salaciousness to being political, the sycophants would teach the class.
+Most are sociopathic.
+If there is a salaciousness to being political, the sycophant will teach that course.

-Clearly, real leaders do not need sycophants, and I have often seen real leaders dismiss sycophants out of principal or points of virtue (completely confusing the sycophants, too).
-Secretary of Defense Jim Mattis toughly eschews sycophants, feeling that judgment is best tested with those who clearly speak truth to power.
+Authentic leaders do not need sycophants, and I have often seen authentic leaders dismiss sycophants out of principle or points of virtue (completely confusing the sycophants, too).
+Past Secretary of Defense Jim Mattis toughly avoided sycophants, feeling that judgment is best tested with those who clearly speak truth to power.
 Pope Francis lives in a world of symbolism and ceremony but favors humility and significant acts over the political protocol.
-Real leaders offer no stage for sycophants to play.
-Their credo is the worthy mission or the relevant core human values, not the man or woman’s vanity, fame or fortune.
+Authentic leaders offer no stage for sycophants to play.
+Their credo is the worthy mission or the relevant core human values, not the man or woman’s vanity, fame, or fortune.

-Sometimes things must get increasingly mediocre and then turn really bad — a despairing decline which forecasts catastrophe — before we acknowledge the desperate state of things, the new norm of dysfunction.
-This is where we stand today, as factors limiting human brilliance preside so profoundly in the workspace as to disrupt us, anger us, inconvenience us, and prompt long-appropriate revulsion.
-It is now a global problem.
+Sometimes things must get increasingly mediocre and turn very bad — a despairing decline that forecasts catastrophe — before we acknowledge the desperate state of things, the new norm of dysfunction.
+Nationally, this is where we stand today, as factors limiting human brilliance preside so profoundly in our world disrupt us, anger us, inconvenience us, and prompt long-appropriate revulsion.
+It is now an unavoidable problem.

-We profit from increasing signs of social willingness to finally change stupefying workplace culture conditions sustained under the authority of benumbing nominal leaders who bred and slopped their sycophants like litters of tiny political swine.
+We breathe easier when observing grudging signs of social willingness to change stupefying culture conditions — those sustained under the authority of benumbing authoritarian leaders who bred and slopped their sycophants like litters of tiny political swine.

-Increasingly, we are witnessing the Feminine Devine rising to defeat repressive new norms.
-Wisdom’s betting this is not a “bubble.”
+Increasingly, we are witnessing the Feminine Devine rising to defeat repressive norms.
+Wisdom’s betting this is sustainable.

-I believe the new year can offer us hope: That real leaders will act clearly and decisively for various worthy missions and universal core human values.
+I believe the new year can offer us hope: That authentic leaders will act clearly and decisively for worthy missions and universal core human values.
 And that the C-sycophants will pivot accordingly to emerge as brilliant leaders, so aligned.